Using the DMF Service Node Appliance

 Deduplication Action

-• Routed packet deduplication: as packets traverse an IP network, the mac address changes from hop to hop.
-Routed packet deduplication allows the user to match packets from the start of the L3 header onwards.
+- Routed packet deduplication: as packets traverse an IP network, the MAC address changes from hop to hop.
+Routed packet deduplication enables users to match packet contents starting from the L3 header.

-• Natted packet deduplication: to perform natted deduplication, the service node compares packets in the configured window that are identical from the start of the L4 payload onwards.
-To use natted packet deduplication, complete the following fields as required:
+- NATed packet deduplication: to perform NATed deduplication, the service node compares packets in the configured window that are identical starting from the L4 payload.
+To use NATed packet deduplication, perform the following fields as required:

 The time window in which the service looks for duplicate packets is configurable.
-Select between 2ms (the default), 4ms, 6ms, and 8ms.
+Select a value among these choices: 2ms (the default), 4ms, 6ms, and 8ms.

 GUI Configuration